AnnaPrattt/SAMACHI/README.md

 *Figure 2: Unknown Publisher Error*

 Because this script is not signed, many people encounter an issue with the execution policy.
-Machines running Windows 11 encounter this issue more often.
-In order to avoid the issue follow the following steps:
+We have observed that cachines running Windows 11 encounter this issue more often, but it may occur on Windows 10 as well.
+In order to avoid this issue perform the following steps:
 1. Run powershell as Admin
 2. Check your execution policy so that you can return it back to normal after running the script.
 Run `Get-ExecutionPolicy -List` and make note of the default settings.
 3. Run `Set-ExecutionPolicy Unrestricted` to enable any script to be run.
 Then press r to run.